laurakcleve/terrain-blog/content/blog/cavern-entrance-part-4/index.md

 ![10-first-brown-washing-2](10-first-brown-washing-2.jpg)

 After that it was a black wash over the whole thing.
 The wash went on a lot differently than I expected.
-Really seems to disappear into the cracks.
+Really seemed to just disappear into the cracks.

 ![11-black-wash-1](11-black-wash-1.jpg)

-Not too bad after drying though.
+After drying, it looks okay I guess.

 ![12-black-wash-1-dried](12-black-wash-1-dried.jpg)